billg-splunk/OTel_And_SmartAgent_Together/README.md

 # Some other tricks for checking things
 - Test the endpoints to ensure it is listening
+NOTE: These tests should be able to run from any container
 ```
 # OTel Collector (configured for 9090)
 k exec -it <splunk-otel-pod-name> -c otel-collector -- curl 127.0.0.1:9090